w3c/wcag-act-rules/content/device-motion-disabled-c249d5.md

 _There are no major accessibility support issues known for this rule._

 ## Background

+The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 2.5.4: Motion Actuation][sc2.5.4].
+These extra requirements are left out of this rule, and should be tested separately.

 - [Understanding Success Criterion 2.5.4: Motion Actuation][sc2.5.4]
 - [G213: Provide conventional controls and an application setting for motion activated input](https://www.w3.org/WAI/WCAG21/Techniques/general/G213.html)